scipian/rfcs/0001-customer-onboarding.md

 - **RoleBinding**.
 This will bind the created role to a set of users associated with the onboarding team.

-If a team is already using Terraform to manage their infrastructure, Scipian supports the importing of Terraform state from a location external to Scipian.
-Scipian will pull this state and push it to it's own managed backend.

 Below is the flow when onboarding a new customer to Scipian:

 - New customer requests to be onboarded to Scipian